vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 Let's first load a full (large) country using a single file:

+> :warning: **This is a large dataset, loading it using a single file can take a long time on your local machine**

 ### Load a full (large) country
 ```python
 prefix = "s3://us-west-2.opendata.source.coop/vida/google-microsoft-open-buildings/geoparquet"